RobinaZv/UT_Library_Robotont_Robina-thesis-2025/README.md

 # Inventory performing robotont

-Thesis by Robina Zvirgzdina controling robotont to perform inventory in the library of Univeristy of Tartu using rfid reader, nav2 for navigation and a height adjustment system
+Thesis by Robina Zvirgzdina on controling robotont to perform inventory in the Univeristy of Tartu library sing using a rfid reader, ROS2 platform and a height adjustment system.

 ## How to get started

 ### First mapping needs to be done